 source: https://www.shopify.com/enterprise/headless-commerce

-When should you consider turning your Shopify store into headless?
+When should you go headless with your Shopify store?

 Pros of Shopify headless ecommerce